last update 11 July 2010

 MB BS 1913 London Hospital Medical College.
 Whilst a student he became London Hospitals' Heavyweight Boxing Champion.

-Durban Swimming Pool - October 1917
+Durban Swimming Pool - October 1917 - on the way to Mesopotamia

-Home at Clifden, Murree (Rawalpindi) - Aug 1922
+Home at Clifden, Murree Hills (Rawalpindi) - Aug 1922

 Then two spells in Sierra Leone between 1925 and 1928.
-During this time he also returned to London Hospital and undertook doctorate (MD + MRCP 1928).
+During this time he also returned to London Hospital and undertook a doctorate (MD + MRCP 1928).
 "Retired" from RAMC as a Major in 1931.

 3 generations at Folkestone Beach c1928